Serge Chalhoub BSc, DVM, DACVIM (SAIM)

 - tie together cardiac POCUS, lung ultrasound, and vascular POCUS to estimate and differentiate hypovolemia from volume overload.

-RACE Accreditation: This course has been submitted (but not yet approved) for 7 hours of continuing education credit for veterinarians in jurisdictions which recognize RACE approval.
-Course Agenda: Week 1 (Real Time Session April 1, 2021): Ultrasound definitions, evolution, and the binary approach to learning!
+RACE Accreditation: This course is approved for 7 hours of continuing education credit by RACE for veterinarians.
+(RACE 20-810782) Course Agenda: Week 1 (Real Time Session April 1, 2021): Ultrasound definitions, evolution, and the binary approach to learning!

 Please note this session is only 1 hour long: 8:00-9:00 pm ET.
 All other sessions will be 2 hours long: 8:00-10:00 pm ET.
 This first session will cover POCUS techniques including common definitions and evolution of the field, how POCUS differs from consultative ultrasound exams, the key formats currently used, when and where POCUS should be applied, patient positioning, coupling agents, and the value of using clinically relevant binary questions.
 Week 2 (Real Time Session April 8, 2021): Abdominal Ultrasound